 A Taste of Colorado is the end-of-summer celebration of community pride and spirit in the Denver region with food, music and attractions for all ages.

-By John Root
+Photos by John Root